Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - How much caffeine is dangerous for my dog or cat?

-In dogs, as little as 140 mg of caffeine per kg of body weight can be toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes.; in cats, this value is between 80 and 150 mg/kg.
-For a 5 kg dog, this means that 700 mg of caffeine – about 2–3 caffeine tablets or a cup of highly concentrated espresso – can already be dangerous.
+In dogs, as little as 140 mg of caffeine per kg body weight can be toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes.; in cats, this value is between 80 and 150 mg/kg.
+For a 5 kg dog, this means that as little as 700 mg of caffeine—about 2–3 caffeine tablets or a cup of highly concentrated espresso—can be dangerous.

 - Which caffeine-containing products are particularly dangerous for my pets?

-Concentrated caffeine products such as caffeine tablets, energy drinks, coffee beans, and espresso powder are particularly risky.
-Chocolate, especially dark chocolate, also poses a risk as it contains caffeine in addition to theobromine.
+Especially risky are concentrated caffeine products such as caffeine tablets, energy drinks, coffee beans, and espresso powder.
+Chocolate, especially dark chocolate, is also a risk because it contains caffeine in addition to theobromine.

 - How quickly do symptoms of caffeine poisoning appear?

-The first signs of caffeine poisoning usually appear within 1–2 hours after ingestion.
-With larger amounts, symptoms can appear more quickly.
-The effect can last up to 12 hours, as dogs and cats metabolize caffeine more slowly than humans.
+The first signs of caffeine poisoning usually appear within 1–2 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems..
+With larger amounts, symptoms may appear sooner.
+The effects can last up to 12 hours because dogs and cats break down caffeine more slowly than humans.

 - What should I do if my pet has ingested caffeine-containing products?

-Contact your veterinarian or an emergency veterinary clinic immediately.
-Do not attempt to induce vomiting yourself, as this can be dangerous if symptoms are already present.
-Note which product was ingested, in what quantity, and when it occurred.
+Contact your veterinarian or a veterinary emergency clinic immediately.
+Do not try to induce Vomiting yourself, as this can be dangerous if symptoms are already present.
+Write down which product was ingested, how much, and when it happened.

 - How is caffeine poisoning treated by the veterinarian?

-Treatment typically includes inducing vomiting (if ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+Treatment typically includes inducing Vomiting (if ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. was recent), administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body., fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., and symptomatic treatment for seizures and cardiac arrhythmias.
-In severe cases, intensive medical monitoring may be necessary.
+Therapies can be medicinal, surgical, or through other medical interventions., and symptomatic treatment of Convulsions and Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems..
+In severe cases, intensive care monitoring may be necessary.

 - Can my pet survive caffeine poisoning?

 With early veterinary treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is good in most cases.
-The chance of survival depends on the amount ingested, the time until treatment, and the individual health status of the animal.
+The chance of survival depends on the amount ingested, the time to treatment, and the animal’s individual health status.

 - Are there specific risk factors that can worsen caffeine poisoning?

-Young and old animals, as well as those with pre-existing heart, liver, or kidney conditions, are particularly at risk.
+Young and old animals, as well as animals with pre-existing heart, liver, or kidney disease, are particularly at risk.
 Certain breeds may be more sensitive to caffeine due to genetic variations.

 - How can I prevent caffeine poisoning in my pets?

-Store all caffeine-containing products securely out of reach of your pets.
-Dispose of coffee grounds, tea bags, and chocolate wrappers in sealed containers.
-Inform guests and family members about the dangers of caffeine-containing products for pets.
+Store all caffeinated products securely out of your pets’ reach.
+Dispose of coffee leftovers, tea bags, and chocolate wrappers in sealed containers.
+Inform guests and family members about the dangers of caffeinated products for pets.

 - Can pets develop a tolerance to caffeine?